FloFlal/node-red-ewelink-v2-oauth/docs/index.md

 To have mode information about the format of the params, you can check the 2 libraries documentation (see at the top).

+### 3.4.
+Event Messages

+This node enable you to open a direct connection to the eWelink servers in order to receive envent messages from it.

+It requires no input.

+As output, it will send the messages emitted by eWelink, the format depends on the message type and the device type.

+It requires at least a Api Key, it can be retreived by calling any of the other api (Home, Device List, etc.) and is part of the answer in the field "apikey".

+If you leave the Device ID setup empty, it will output all the events no matter what (except technical event like the handcheck reponse or the heartbeat messages).

+You have the possibility to put your Device ID to automatically filter the output on only one device.

+Currently, if there is a disconnection or an error, it will not reconnect automatically.
+It is one of the future enhancement on this node.

 ## 4. Known issues and not yest tested features

 ### 4.1.
 Authentication token renewal